-Finally, admitting “I’m lost,” he said, “Sometimes I can’t even remember my wife’s name, and I’ve been married 32, 33 years.”
+Finally, admitting “I’m lost,” he said, “Sometimes I can’t even remember my wife’s name, and I’ve been married thirty-two, thirty-three years.”
 He added again that it was hard for him to think when he was tired.
 “Sometimes, I can’t even remember my own name.”

 People often ask if I will ever “get better.”
 In part, I think what they wonder about is whether the brain can heal itself.
 Will I be able, either suddenly or gradually, to think as I once did?
 Will I toss aside the cane, be free of symptoms, have all the functions governed by my brain restored to smooth service, rejoin the world of work and long-distance running?
 The question tends to catch me by surprise because I believe I have stopped asking it myself.